 Primarily, acne is one of the most common skin problems which can happen due to a lot of reasons.
 It is a condition that develops in and around the hair follicles and their oil-producing glands called the sebaceous glands.
 Although we have these glands all over the surface of our body, it is only on the face, chest, and back that acne develops.
 Acne starts to show up when tiny hair follicles or skin pores become clogged with oily secretions (sebum) from the sebaceous glands as well as keratin (a skin protein) often called a blackhead/white head.
 These plugged follicles can develop into swollen, red, tender pus bumps, or larger cysts or nodules that can cause temporary or permanent.

 Secondly, acne is most common during the hormonal surge of adolescence but also affects 20 percent of adults.
 Some of the other reasons which can aggravate acne are poor hygiene, poor diet, and stress.
-If you’re dealing with acne on a regular basis, though, it’s best to make an appointment with a dermatologist.
-They can check your blemishes and make sure that your condition is acne and not another similar condition, like rosacea.
+If you’re dealing with acne regularly, though, it’s best to make an appointment with a dermatologist.
+They can check your blemishes and ensure that your condition is acne and not another similar condition, like rosacea.

-Finally, your doctor may suggest one treatment or a combination, depending on the severity of your acne.
+Finally, your doctor may suggest one treatment or a combination for this skin problem solution, depending on the severity of your acne.
 Mild acne may be able to be treated with over-the-counter topical medicine in creams or gels.
 While severe acne can be treated with antibiotics and topical medication.

 Eczema is a skin condition that can occur at any time in life.
 It often starts early in childhood and may not diminish until early adulthood.
 Eczema is a chronic condition and it cannot be cured but can be treated under proper guidance from a physician.